La pregunta aparece con frecuencia en los diagnósticos de BI: "¿Qué conviene más, Power BI o Tableau?" La respuesta depende del contexto.

 The natural extension of Excel, Teams and Azure

-If your company uses Excel, Outlook, Teams, SharePoint, Azure, Dynamics 365 or SQL Server, Power BI is the natural extension.
-Integration is native, data flows without friction and users already know the interface logic.
+If your company uses Excel, Teams, SharePoint, Azure, Dynamics 365 or SQL Server, Power BI can reduce integration and training friction by remaining within the Microsoft ecosystem.

 02